sam-wee/edb-osp/index.md

               url: /resources/preparation/
     - resources:
         title: Food for Thought
-        subtitle: Stories to invoke, provoke and evoke.
+        subtitle: Stories that invoke, provoke and evoke
         button: Read All Stories
     - infobar:
         title: Things to do
-        subtitle: Latest happenings around the world.
+        subtitle: Latest happenings around the world
         description: About a sentence worth of description here
         button: See All Events
         url: /faq/